 It joined NATO in 1949 and the EEC (now the European Union) in 1973.
 However, the country has opted out of certain elements of the European Union's Maastricht Treaty, including the European Economic and Monetary Union (EMU), European defense cooperation, and issues concerning certain justice and home affairs.

-Denmark controls the Danish Straits (Skagerrak and Kattegat) linking Baltic and North Seas.
+Denmark controls the Danish Straits (Skagerrak and Kattegat) linking the Baltic and North Seas.

 About one-quarter of the population lives in greater Copenhagen.